What Is Continuous Testing?

 A key consideration in automation testing is a team’s skillset.
 Assess the experience level of your team so you can determine whether code-level scripting such as Selenium, Appium, or even Espresso/XCUITest makes sense.

 Otherwise, you may want to select a codeless or low-code solution.
-If you choose a continuous testing tool that does not match your team’s skillset, you will struggle to reach stable automation.
+If you choose a tool that does not match your team’s skillset, you will struggle to reach stable automation.

 2. Run a Daily Cycle